 F. Scott Fitzgerald – The Great Gatsby

 This book hardly needs an introduction, old sport.
-Everyone watched at least at least one version of The Great Gatsby either with Redford, or Di Caprio as the protagonist.
+Everyone watched at least one version of The Great Gatsby either with Redford or Di Caprio as the protagonist.
 But if you want to know the whole story, you should read the book.
 You’ll get to know the main story that helped to create the image of The Roaring Twenties (which in reality were not so roaring after all).
-There is jazz, there is “old money”, and the magnificent obsession about repeating the past.
+There is jazz, there is “old money”, and the magnificent obsession with repeating the past.